Solar Training, Apprentice Programs & Licensing

-The Energy Trust of Oregon offers a set of rebates for the installation of solar electric and solar thermal systems for both residential and commercial customers through their Trade Ally program.
+The Energy Trust of Oregon offers a set of incentives for the installation of solar electric systems for both residential and commercial customers through their Trade Ally program.
 Becoming an Energy Trust trade ally requires program training, a contractor's license and insurance.
-For more information, please contact the Energy Trust at 1-866-368-7878, or check their website for how to join the trade ally network.
+For more information check their website for how to join the solar trade ally network.

 Solar Electric Specific Licensing and Training

 The Limited Renewable Energy Technician (LRT) license is a specialty electrician license.
 LRT's are specialty electricians trained to install renewable energy systems (solar electric, wind turbines, micro-hydro, and fuel cells) up to 25kW AC.

 LRT's are regulated in the same way that all other electricians in the state of Oregon are: through the Building Codes Division (BCD) and the Electrical and Elevator Board.
 More information on the LRT can be found here.

 The Limited Renewable Energy Technician Apprentice program is a 4,000 hour specialty electrician program.
 This work can be completed in two years provided the apprentice is working full time, but in many cases extends beyond that due to work flow and some seasonal shift in the amount of work available.

 There are 2 main requirements for the program: On the Job Training (OJT- the actual work) and Related Training (RT - required educational courses).

 The OJT requirement is 4000 hours total.
 These hours are obtained through working with one or more approved 'training agents' (the contractors).
 Most apprentices will perform the bulk of their OJT hours with one training agent, but are allowed and encouraged to work for more than one in the course of their apprenticeship to gain a broader view of the work and methods of performing it.